porkhack/porkhack21-part1shipping/README.md

 Content-Location: "/resources/1pnl9KMIw9Dbt9WgC5XHWQIikrE"
 ```

 We now have an empty resource with `_id` `resources/1pnl9KMIw9Dbt9WgC5XHWQIikrE` (i.e. the content-location with the leading `/` removed).
-For those who are interested, the part after `resources/` is a K-Sortable Universally Unique Id (`ksuid`: (https://github.com/segmentio/ksuid) ).
+For those who are interested, the part after `resources/` is a K-Sortable Universally Unique Id [`ksuid`](https://github.com/segmentio/ksuid).
 It's an extremely handy way of generating random id's: the first half of it is the current timestamp, and the second half is a random string that ensures uniqueness.
-If you have a list of ksuids, you can sort them by creation tiem.
+If you have a list of ksuids, you can sort them lexically which will sort them by creation time.
+Any time a random string is generated in OADA (i.e. on a POST), it is a `ksuid`.

-Next, we need to make a resource for the `trellisfw` part of the `/bookmarks/trellisfw/asns` URL, and the body of that will contain an `asns` key which links to our new resource.
+Next, we need to make a resource for the `trellisfw` part of the `/bookmarks/trellisfw/asns` URL, and the body of that will contain an `asns` key which links to our new resource.  **A `link` in OADA is just an object with an `_id` key**.
 ```http
 POST /resources
 Host: localhost